Updated on 2024/12/27

 Papers

 • Very-long-chain fatty acids are crucial to neuronal polarity by providing sphingolipids to lipid rafts.
-International journal
+Reviewed International journal

 Atsuko Honda, Motohiro Nozumi, Yasuyuki Ito, Rie Natsume, Asami Kawasaki, Fubito Nakatsu, Manabu Abe, Haruki Uchino, Natsuki Matsushita, Kazutaka Ikeda, Makoto Arita, Kenji Sakimura, Michihiro Igarashi